-- Teaching and Learning Policy.

-- Equality and Diversity Policy.
+- Equality and Diversity Policy

-- Assessment Policy.
+- Assessment Policy

-- Careers Guidance Policy.
+- Careers Guidance Policy

-- PSHE Policy.
+- PSHE Policy

-- Relationships and Sex Education Policy.
+- · Relationships and Sex Education Policy

-- SEN Policy.
+- SEN Policy

-- SEN Information Report.
+- SEN Information Report

-- SMCS Policy.
+- SMSC Policy

-4. Aims
+4. Intent

-Pathways School aims to make life fundamentally better for autistic people, their families, and carers.
+The intent of the curriculum at Pathways School is to improve the quality of life for our students, their families, and carers.